yxcvbnm256/debilek-bot/README.md

 - It is also possible to group assets into subfolders.
 The subfolders become their own command and the assets inside become command options.
 - To extend greetings (you want to map an asset file to a specific user greeting), please create an issue.
 ### Self-Host with completely custom assets and greetings:
+- Clone the repository
 - You need to extend the .env file.
 Please check .env.template, format the JSON, and see how to configure it.
+In the .env file, there has to be again minified JSON without spaces or newlines.
-- Clone the repository and run the program with cargo, or dockerize it however you want and deploy.
+- Run the program with cargo or dockerize it however you want and deploy.